mdolab/niceplots/README.md

 ### How do I get set up? ###

-* Use 'import niceplots' at the top of a file where you would like to use any function defined in this package.
+* Use `import niceplots` at the top of a file where you would like to use any function defined in this package.
+* Use `niceplots.setRCParams()` to set some matplotlib defaults for nice looking plots.
-* Use 'niceplots.all()' after all the plot commands to apply the niceplot standards on the figure
+* Use `niceplots.all()` after all the plot commands to apply the niceplot standards on the figure.
 * To use the Matlab colormap "parula", execute `from niceplots import parula` then use `parula.parula_map` as your colormap within your plotting script.
-For example, ` plt.imshow(np.linspace(0, 100, 256)[None, :], aspect='auto', cmap=parula.parula_map)`
+See the contour plot example code for an example of this.

 ### Contribution guidelines ###